Geography of Belize: Physical features

 Topographical feature divide the Belizean landscape into two main physiographic regions.
 The most visually striking of these regions is distinguished by the Maya Mountains and the associated basins and plateaus that dominate all but the narrow coastal plain in the southern half of the country.
 The mountains rise to heights of about 1,100 metres, with the highest point being Doyle's Delight (1,124 m) in the Cockscomb Range, a spur of the Maya Mountains in Western Belize.
 Covered with shallow, highly erodible soils of low fertility, these heavily forested highlands are very sparsely inhabited.

 The second region comprises the northern lowlands, along with the southern coastal plain.
 Eighteen major rivers and many perennial streams drain these low-lying areas.
 The coastline is flat and swampy, with many lagoons, especially in the northern and central parts of the country.
 Westward from the northern coastal areas, the terrain changes from mangrove swamp to tropical pine savanna and hardwood forest.
+The country's largest lake is the approximately 13.5 km2 New River Lagoon.

 Belize claims an exclusive economic zone of 35,351 km2 with 200 nmi and a territorial sea of 12 nmi.
 From the mouth of the Sarstoon River to Ranguana Cay, Belize's territorial sea is 3 nmi; according to Belize's Maritime Areas Act, 1992, the purpose of this limitation is to provide a framework for the negotiation of a definitive agreement on territorial differences with Guatemala.

 Belize is the only country in Central America without a coastline on the North Pacific Ocean.